 - SI published a short guide for robust decision-making and an overview of fields to strengthen decision-making.

 - SI published the first and most extensive UN report on existential risk and rapid technological change.

-- SI collaborated with the UN Office for Disaster Risk Reduction and the International Science Council on a briefing note and conducted one of the largest expert surveys on identifying hazards with global catastrophic and existential potential.
+- SI collaborated with the UN Office for Disaster Risk Reduction and the International Science Council on a briefing note on hazards with escalation potential, and conducted one of the largest expert surveys on catastrophic hazards to date.

 - SI developed policy prioritization training on multi-criteria decision analysis and a table-top exercise on governing extreme pandemics.

 - SI provided research directions and career advice to ~95 talented young professionals, and gave policy-related funding advice to 5 key existential risk grantmakers.

 - SI was commissioned to recommend future directions for the International Risk Governance Council – a Swiss foundation which established the field of risk governance in the early 2000s.